tezine/Markdowns/Frameworks/Svelte/Svelte.md

 * [Svelte](https://svelte.dev/) is a UI framework without Virtual DOM.
 It's truly reactive, with faster and smaller bundles than React and others.

-* Svelte means stylish, elegant.
+* Svelte means slender, stylish, elegant...
 The project started by Rich Harris, a frontend developer of New York Times.

 * Similar to Vue, Svelte combines html, style and script into the same file, with `.svelte` extension.
 IntelliJ already provides a plugin for Svelte.